Continuous integration and deployment (CI/CD)

 # node_modules should almost never be committed. node_modules # /plugins/my-ui/src is omitted here since we do want that committed for development purposes. # This is where our built files are generated.
-Don't need to commit it. /plugins/my-ui/dist
+We do not need to commit it. /plugins/my-ui/dist

 # node_modules should almost never be committed. node_modules # Our source files don't need to be deployed. /plugins/my-ui/src # /plugins/my-ui/dist is omitted here since we do want it deployed.

 .deployignore file will have no effect; referenced files and directories will still be deployed.
-If you want to control which files are not deployed, then you should use the Build and Deploy functionality described on this page, or include some logic to control what gets built and what gets ignored by git (or removed) before pushing to the
+To control which files are not deployed, use the Build and Deploy functionality described on this page, or include some logic to control what gets built and what gets ignored by git (or removed) before pushing to the

-- Checkout the working branch with the code you need to build (e.g.
+- Checkout the working branch with the code that needs to be built (e.g.

-- Create another clone of your repo, and checkout the deployment/built branch (e.g.
+- Create another clone of the repo, and checkout the deployment/built branch (e.g.

 - Copy changes from the development copy to the deployment copy using a tool like rsync.

-- Verify your changes: they should only include built code (and not development modules and dependencies).
+- Verify the changes.
+They should only include built code and not development modules and dependencies.

-- Commit and push the changes the remote repository (e.g.
+- Commit and push the changes to the remote repository (e.g.